Kindness: the Currency of Happiness & Success

 - Take the time to reach out and find out how people are – especially if you know they’ve had a challenging time or have been working towards a particular business goal, activity, launch, pitch or award etc.

 Kindness really is a natural and powerful force for boosting your happiness, health, and prosperity in all areas of your life.
-Best of all is it’s free and in plentiful supply…
+Best of all is it’s free and in a plentiful supply…

 Let’s spread that ripple of kindness!